barisMarathon/spotify-usage-analysis/README.md

 # **DSA210 Project: Car & Spotify Usage Analysis**
+As you can see I had to change the project but it stayed as youtube usage analysis since I am not able to change the github repo.
 ## **Motivation**
 I spend a lot of time driving to school and visiting my family on weekends.
 Since I spend so much time driving, I wanted to understand what I typically do during that time.
 My hypothesis was that I listen to music **at least 75%** of the time while driving.